 SDS 320E: Elements of Statistics

 Introduction to statistics.
 Topics may include: probability; principles of observational study and experimental design; statistical models and inference, including the multiple linear regression model and one-way analysis of variance.
 R programming is introduced.
-Only one of the following may be counted: Statistics and Data Sciences 320E and 328M.
-Flags: Ethics, Quantitative Reasoning, Independent Inquiry.
+Only one of the following may be counted: Statistics and Data Sciences 320E, 320H, and 328M.
 Core: Math.

-[Required for Biology majors and SDS minors.
-Meets requirements for Biochemistry and Chemistry majors.
+[Required for SDS minors.
 This class should not be taken by SDS majors.
-Typically offered in fall and spring semesters and summer.]
+Typically offered in fall and spring semesters; and summer sessions as an online course.]

 SDS 320H: Honors Statistics

-[Typically offered in Fall Semesters.
-This class should not be taken by SDS Majors. ]
+[This class should not be taken by SDS Majors.]

 SDS 321: Introduction to Probability and Statistics